- General information

 There are no charges for the use of colour in figures, although gratuitous use of colour in graphs and diagrams should be avoided and colour should only be used to improve scientific clarity.

-We strongly encourage the use of colours that are suitable for colour-blind readers, particularly in the preparation of fluorescent microscopy images.
+We strongly encourage the use of colours that are suitable for colour-blind readers, particularly in the preparation of fluorescence microscopy images.
 Most notably, we discourage the use of red/green for the display of 2-channel images; authors should consider an alternative colour combination (e.g. magenta/green).

 4.2.1.
 General information